usamoi/pg_tokenizer.rs/README.md

 # pg_tokenizer (WIP)

-A PostgreSQL extension that provides tokenizers for text search.
+A PostgreSQL extension that provides tokenizers for full-text search.